+Abstract

-Abstract - Healthcare systems differ intrinsically from manufacturing systems.
+Healthcare systems differ intrinsically from manufacturing systems.
 As such, they require a distinct modeling approach.
-In this article, we show how to construct a queueing network of a general class of healthcare systems.
-In order to analyze such networks, we use the parametric decomposition approach.
-Using this approach the network is decomposed into a set of single queueing systems which can be analyzed separately.
-Afterwards, results of these single queueing systems can be aggregated and general performance measures of the queueing network are obtained.
-In addition, we develop new expressions to assess the impact of service outages and use the queueing network to approximate patient flow times and to evaluate a number of practical applications.
+In this article, we show how to construct a queueing model of a general class of healthcare systems.
+We develop new expressions to assess the impact of service outages and use the resulting model to approximate patient flow times and to evaluate a number of practical applications.
+We illustrate the devastating impact of service interruptions on patient flow times and show the potential gains obtained by pooling hospital resources.
+In addition, we present an optimization model to determine the optimal number of patients to be treated during a service session.